Kong/docs.konghq.com/app/_src/gateway/upgrade/dual-cluster.md

 ## Prerequisites

-* You have reviewed the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/).
+* Review the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/) to prepare for the upgrade and review your options.
-* You have enough hardware/resources to temporarily run an additional {{site.base_gateway}} cluster.
-* You have chosen this upgrade option because you have a traditional deployment, or you need to upgrade the control planes (CPs) in a hybrid mode deployment.
+* You have a traditional deployment or you need to upgrade the control planes (CPs) in a hybrid mode deployment.
+* You have enough resources to temporarily run an additional {{site.base_gateway}} cluster alongside your existing cluster.

-## Upgrade steps
+## Upgrade using the dual-cluster method

 This guide refers to the old version as cluster X and the new version as cluster Y.

-A dual-cluster upgrade involves gradually adjusting the traffic ratio between the two clusters.
-See the following steps to perform an upgrade using this strategy.
+{:.note}
+> The following steps are intended as a guideline.
+The exact execution of these steps will vary depending on your environment.

 1. Stop any {{site.base_gateway}} configuration updates (e.g. Admin API calls).
 This is critical to guarantee data consistency between cluster X and cluster Y.